How a patient’s heart attack inspired his heart surgeon to get better

 Dwayne was running his leg of the marathon relay when he started to have trouble breathing.
 Then, before he knew it, he had collapsed on the ground, suffering a massive heart attack.
 Fortunately, Dwayne was in the right place at the right time.
 Bystanders — including a nurse, a personal trainer and a fireman — jumped in to help.
 Their quick thinking saved his life.

-Two days later, Dr. Hamman performed Dwayne’s quadruple bypass surgery at Baylor Scott & White Heart and Vascular Hospital – Dallas.
+Two days later, Dr. Hamman performed Dwayne’s quadruple bypass surgery at Baylor Scott & White The Heart Hospital – Dallas.

 Determined to make the most of his second chance at life, Dwayne is passionate about sharing his story to encourage others to take better care of their health.
 He was in good enough shape to run, but had neglected his health for years.
 Dwayne said if he had been paying attention to his heart health, this heart attack likely could have been avoided.